 For Postgraduate and International Students who are considering a bursary, you will be asked to complete a Financial Assistance Form outlining your financial need and situation.
 Available funds can be variable year to year, however we endeavor to make as much money available as possible.
 Financial Aid forms are sent to eligible candidates automatically.

 Additionally to the two above options, LPMAM has a Hardship Fund which can be accessed in cases of extreme financial difficulties that arise mid-academic year.
-Enquiries and applications for this funding must be directed to the Deputy Principal’s Office.
+Enquiries and applications for this funding must be directed to the Vice-President’s Office.

 For additional information on funding options see the ‘Funding Sources’ page.